 Prior to becoming an attorney, Mr. Tse has over ten years of industry experience as a design engineer designing a variety of integrated circuit devices including flash memories, server microprocessors, optical networking components, and global positioning systems.

-Mr. Tse was recognized as a 2017 Northern California "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Mr. Tse was recognized as a Northern California "Rising Star" in 2017, 2018 and 2019 for Intellectual Property by Super Lawyers magazine.

 Santa Clara University School of Law, J.D.
 (2009) High Technology Law Certificate